XIMDEX/xcms/INSTALLATION.md

     Check permission on directory /data/, Read and Write are required to install Ximdex ...

-    You need to grant read and write permissions to these directories, which have been placed in our Ximdex installation directory, by this way:
+    You need to grant read and write permissions to these directories, which have been placed in our Ximdex installation directory (i.e. myximdex), by this way:
     ```
+    sudo chgrp -R www-data myximdex
+    cd myximdex
-    sudo chmod -R 777 data
+    sudo chmod -R g+s data
-    sudo chmod 777 logs
+    sudo chmod g+s logs
-    sudo chmod 777 conf
+    sudo chmod g+s conf
     ```

     > For docker, you will need to use the host **db** instead of the suggested **localhost** and the password **ximdex** in the "*Database password*" field, to make Ximdex installation able to access to the database server, and create the data schema.